 Knit across the row until there are 3 stitches remaining.

-Rep those two rows make up the right-leaning modular strip.
+Repeat those two rows (Steps 1 to 9) for the right-leaning modular strip.

 Jamie uses the same joining technique except there’s no shaping at the beginning and end of the RS rows.
-The whole sweater is assembled modularly.
-There is no sewing in Jamie except for weaving in a few ends.
+The whole sweater is assembled modularly with no sewing!